-Opera’s Night Out Single Tickets: Not ready to commit?
-Purchase single tickets to individual performances–available for $50.
+Forte Friday Single Tickets: Not ready to commit?
+Purchase single tickets to individual performances–available for $75.

-An Opera’s Night Out Membership is only $150 and includes a ticket to all four mainstage performances in the 2019-20 season and access into the young professionals pre-opera cocktail hour.
+A Forte Membership is only $275 and includes a ticket to all four mainstage performances in the season and access into the young professionals pre-opera cocktail hour.
+Memberships for our 2024-25 season will go on sale in September of 2024.

 - Access into the Opera’s Night Out pre-opera cocktail hour